 Diabetes mellitus (Type 1 diabetes) is a condition where the amount of glucose in your blood is too high because the body cannot use it properly.
-It affects around two per 1,000 children in England and Wales (in 2018-19 there were just under 3,900 new cases.
+It affects around two per 1,000 children in England and Wales.
+In 2021-22 there were just under 3,900 new cases.
 The vast majority of children and young people with diabetes (around 95%) have Type 1 diabetes.
 Only a small number have Type 2 diabetes or other rare forms of diabetes.

 The National Paediatric Diabetes Audit (NPDA) is commissioned by the Healthcare Quality Improvement Partnership (HQIP) and funded by NHS England and the Welsh Government.
-The NPDA is performed annually in England and Wales.
+The audit is performed annually in England and Wales.

-The clinic that you attend is asked to submit information about your child’s diabetes care.
+The clinic that you or your child attends is asked to submit information about the diabetes care.
 The sole aim is to provide information that leads to improved quality of care for children and young people affected by diabetes.
 With this information, the NPDA produces a report each year.

-Our key conclusions from 2018-19
+- Our key conclusions from the 2021-22 audit year

 Parents and carers of children and young people with diabetes should:

-- talk to their diabetes clinics about receiving and discussing the results of health checks, suitable for their age
+- Talk to their diabetes clinics about receiving and discussing the results of health checks, suitable for their age

-- work with their diabetes team to achieve the best HbA1c level possible for their child by aiming for blood glucose levels within targets set by their clinic
+- Work with their diabetes team to achieve the best HbA1c level possible for their child by aiming for blood glucose levels within targets set by their clinic

 Ongoing support for children and young people with diabetes is important.
 This should include psychological assessment and ongoing support, structured educational packages, and blood glucose target setting to reduce the risk of long term complications.